Current Students - Life in the UK

 You can also use the app to book tickets across the UK.

 Alternatively, visit Waverley Station on Princes Street for further information.
-You can purchase a young persons/student railcard that lasts for one year and gives you up to 1/3 discount off all rail travel.
+You can purchase a young person's/student railcard that lasts for one year and gives you up to 1/3 discount off all rail travel.

 Air